 Nader A Mousavi is a partner and co-head of the IP and technology group at Sullivan & Cromwell LLP.

-Before joining Sullivan & Cromwell LLP, Mr Mousavi was a partner at WilmerHale and general counsel of a telecommunications software company.
-He received his bachelor’s degree from the University of California, Los Angeles and his law degree from Stanford Law School.
+Before joining Sullivan & Cromwell, Mr Mousavi was a partner at another leading law firm and general counsel of a telecoms software company.
+He received his bachelor’s from the University of California, Los Angeles and his law degree from Stanford Law School.